-German Kriegsmarine (Navy) at the beginning of World War II
+German Kriegsmarine (Navy) at the beginning of the Second World War in September 1939.

 The Treaty of Versailles strictly limited the size of the German Navy and forbade the design or construction of submarines, aircraft carriers, naval aircraft or heavy coastal artillery.
 The displacement of new vessels was limited to 10,000 tons.